MarkMT/guides/source/localizable/components/triggering-changes-with-actions.md

     },

     submitConfirm() {
-      //call onConfirm with the value of the input field as an argument const promise = this.get('onConfirm')();
+      // call onConfirm with the value of the input field as an argument let promise = this.get('onConfirm')();
       promise.then(() => {
         this.set('confirmShown', false);
       });